Syracuse Stryker Rejuvenate and ABG II Hip Implant Recall Lawyers

 The Stryker hip replacement devices are known as "metal-on-metal" products.
 Some reports suggest that, over time, the ball and socket components wear down and release metal debris into the hip joint and adjacent muscle and tendons, causing fluids to accumulate in the joint with damage to the musculature, bones and nerves around the hip.
 In the worst cases, the implant can loosen and cause the hip to dislocate, or fracture.

-Since the Stryker recall was issued, the Bottar Leone, PLLC legal team has fielded questions from patients who received the Rejuvinate and/or ABG II hip replacement systems, including:
+Since the Stryker recall was issued, the Bottar Law, PLLC legal team has fielded questions from patients who received the Rejuvinate and/or ABG II hip replacement systems, including:

 - Do I Have A Recalled Stryker Hip Implant?